MathsJam/mathsjam-site/gathering/archive/2017/index.md

 - Various: Elevator pitches - Part I
 - Various: Elevator pitches - Part II

-#### Session 1d: 17:30 - 18:17
+### Session 1d: 17:30 - 18:17

-- Dan Hagon: Double Negation and the Excluded Middle
+#### Dan Hagon: Double Negation and the Excluded Middle

+[Dan](https://twitter.com/axiomsofchoice) talks about how asserting something is not the same as asserting the double negation of that thing, and how this can affect proofs by contradiction.

-- Ben Pace: Building Successful Intellectual Communities
+#### Ben Pace: Building Successful Intellectual Communities

+Ben talks about the maths behind the PageRank algorithm, and how it can be applied towards trustworthiness scoring on social sharing sites.

-- Alison Clarke: Stupid Units
+#### Alison Clarke: Stupid Units

+[Alison](https://twitter.com/aaclarke4) vents some frustration about numerous unit systems that make very little sense, and tells us a bit about how they came to be.
+Why is an acre not a square?

-- Belgin Seymenoglu: Donald in Mathmagic Land
+#### Belgin Seymenoglu: Donald in Mathmagic Land

+[Belgin](https://twitter.com/smokyfurby) shows us where some mathematical concepts from _Donald in Mathmagic Land_ appear in the real world.

-- Douglas Buchanan: Lowering the Tone
+#### Douglas Buchanan: Lowering the Tone

+[Douglas](https://twitter.com/dcbeagle1) gives us a puzzle and a pun:

+"You are given 4 values.
+Using only the four simple operators, make 24.
+The four values are 3, 3, 8, and 8."

+"I have fifteen parrots in a cage with three perches.
+When I clap, six parrots land at the bottom, five in the middle, and four at the top.
+How many do I own?"

+<small>*(six, the others are on higher perches)*</small>

-- David Mitchell: The Thereom of Trythagoras (Pythagoras is for Squares)
+#### David Mitchell: The Thereom of Trythagoras (Pythagoras is for Squares)

+David shows us a fascinating explanation of how you can multiply squares and triangles on the complex plane to find pythagorean triples and more.

-- Dave Gale: Catchphrase and Coffee
+#### Dave Gale: Catchphrase and Coffee

+[Dave](https://twitter.com/reflectivemaths) presents some confusing coffee scales, and his increasingly formal correspondence with ITV over a misnamed quadrilateral in _Catchphrase_.

 ### Sunday
 #### Session 2a: 08:50 - 09:37